Royal Yacht Squadron: Racing

 In 1851, the club's commodore, visiting the Great Exhibition, issued a challenge for the squadron's £100 Cup for a race around the island.
 The New York City–based America, representing the New York Yacht Club, triumphed in this race, giving its name to one of the oldest and best-known trophies: the America's Cup.
-The victory was witnessed by Queen Victoria and the Prince of Wales, later commodore of the club and Edward VII.
+The victory was witnessed by Queen Victoria and the Prince of Wales, later commodore of the club and King Edward VII.

 The site is also used as the start of the Round the Island Race which occurs annually.

 During the American Civil War Deerhound RYS witnessed the fight between USS Kearsarge and the Confederate cruiser CSS Alabama.
-Gazelle RYS rescued the Empress Eugenie at the end of the Franco-Prussian War and the squadron yachts supplied British soldiers in the Crimean War.
+Gazelle RYS rescued the Empress Eugénie at the end of the Franco-Prussian War and the squadron yachts supplied British soldiers in the Crimean War.

 The German Kaiser brought the 1887 America's Cup challenger Thistle to Cowes in 1892, which encouraged the Prince of Wales to build the royal cutter yacht Britannia, one of the most successful racing yachts of all time.